CutillasLab/ReMEA/README.md

 sensitivity to that perturbation.
 A negative score suggests resistance to that perturbation.
 The magnitude of scores can differ between datasets (similar to other enrichment methods).
-Accompanying p-values and overall ranking of scores should be used to interpret the returned scores.
+Accompanying p-values and overall ranking of scores should be used to aid the interpretation of the returned scores.

-## Interpretation of results
+## Description of the output

-For reference, an explanation of the fields from the output can be reviewd using the `ReMEA::output_description` function.
+For reference, an explanation of the fields from the output can be reviewed using the `ReMEA::output_description` function.
+Note, the drug perturbations are those from the GDSC2 dataset, and are labelled as they are from direct download from the GDSC2 resource.

 ``` r
 ReMEA::output_description(